 About Cat Action Trust 1977

 Cat Action Trust 1977 is a small national charity dedicated to the welfare of feral cats.
-We have an Executive Committee and nine branches:
+We have an Executive Committee and several branches:

 The charity is run entirely by volunteers, which means that the bare minimum is spent on administrative costs and almost all money donated is spent directly on the cats and their welfare.